NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Publish the package using the Computer Configuration\\Policies\\Software Settings node.

-6. You want to ensure that a user’s Internet Explorer bookmarks are available to the user when they sign on to any computer in your organization’s Active Directory Domain Services (AD DS) domain.
+6. You want to ensure that a user's Internet Explorer bookmarks are available to the user when they sign on to any computer in your organization's Active Directory Domain Services (AD DS) domain.
     Which of the following Folder Redirection policies should you configure to accomplish this goal?
 (Choose all that apply.)